 Variable month to month

-Harder to forecast and attribute
+Harder to attribute

 The playbook stays the same: